-7.2.
+8.2.
 Nomination and Remuneration Committee

-The Nomination and Remuneration Committee was established in 16 December 2012, and has the following terms of reference:
+The Nomination and Remuneration Committee was established on 16 December 2012, and has the following terms of reference:

-- To study and submit nomination for Board of Directors vacancies. - To make periodic review of the Board of Directors and its Committees to ensure that the members have the required expertise. - To make sure that complete policies for rotation and replacement of the Board of Directors are in place. - To issue the letter of appointment of the members of the Board of Directors. - To submit proposals for comprehensive policy of financial compensation. - To consult with the CEO regarding the proposed financial compensation for top management jobs.
+- To study and submit nomination for Board of Directors vacancies. - To make periodic review of the Board of Directors and its Committees to ensure that the members have the required expertise. - To review the Board Candidates application and to recommend the Board of Director to address the list of applicants along with a copy of the applications to QFMA for further processing, in accordance to the provision 5 of QFMA Corporate Governance Code. - To make sure that complete policies for rotation and replacement of the Board of Directors are in place. - To issue the letter of appointment of the members of the Board of Directors. - To submit proposals for comprehensive policy of financial compensation. - To consult with the CEO regarding the proposed financial compensation for top management jobs.

-The current Committee comprises of Three (3) members and a secretary, and has met four (4) times during 2019:
+The current Committee comprises of three (3) members & secretary, and has met three (3) times during 2020: